-Wash racks are provided by Aviation for cleaning small AVE to minimize the impact of cleaning activities by diverting these non-stormwater discharges to the sanitary sewer system.
-Permission to conduct aircraft washing at an alternate location on the airport property is granted only after approval.
+Wash racks are provided by Aviation for cleaning small AVE to minimize the impact of cleaning activities by diverting these non-stormwater discharges to the sanitary sewer system via OWS.
+Permission to conduct aircraft washing at an alternate location on the airport property is granted only with prior approval.